doughcho/PortfolioA/README.md

 # PortfolioA
 Webapp demo project using Java EE and HTML-CSS-JavaScript.
-The project is "a customer order processing system with multiple order items" development.
+The project is for "a customer order processing system with multiple order items" development.

 Motivation
 - I wanted to build working Webapps(SPA) for my implementation experience.
-With the project, I also tried to show my ability/expertise about (not only web) programming.
+With the project, I also tried to show my expertise about (not only web) programming.

 Build Status
 - The system is working as is but also is a partial implementation